bingnaa/-bwj224-S23-CodeLab1_week2/README.md

 Singletons implemented: Game Manager, Slime Player 1, Slime Player 2, and Health Bar

-(Health Bar does not need to be an instance, unless I want health to go back to "100" when going to next scene)
+(Health Bar does not need to be an instance; unless I want health to go back to "100" when going to next scene.
+In this version of code, the health int is controlled by the Game Manager)

 Ways to lose health: Slimes hit each other or red capsules